ay-ub/todo-list/README.md

 - Add new todos
 - Delete todos
 - Mark todos as completed or not completed
-- Search todos by title or description
+- Search todos by title
 - Display todos in two sections: "Not Completed" and "Completed"

 ## Demo